Communicate with Hardware Using Connected IO

 How Connected IO Works

 Connected IO creates a communication interface that enables the Simulink model and the IO Server to communicate with each other.
-The Simulink model resides in your computer, and the IO Server is an engine on the hardware that contains all peripheral functions.
+The Simulink model resides in your computer, and the IO Server is an engine on the hardware that contains all the peripheral functions.
 The transport layer formats and transmits the data using the communication interface.

 This diagram shows the connection that the Connected IO creates between your computer and the hardware.

-Communication with Connected IO
+Communication in Connected IO

 The IO Server accepts the request and responds with the requested data.
 You can use any Simulink sink or dashboard block to view the received data.
 Using the peripheral data received, you can verify that your model design meets the requirements.